Zerwer/Chemistry/README.md

 conda activate Chemistry
 conda install -c rdkit rdkit
 conda install scikit-learn
+conda install matplotlib
 ```

+# Interactive UI
+Requires models to be compiled and saved.
+Molecules can be manually entered as SMILES strings or a file can be loaded.

+## Main Window
+- Table containing all loaded molecules
+- Search bar to search through molecules
+- Property display window to show predicted properties of a selected molecule

+## Graph Generation
+Select graph type from View>Graph tab, a window to configure the graph then appears.

+# Property Prediction

 ## Octanol-Water Partition Coefficient (logP)
 Data: 24652 compounds scraped from PubChem